jigx-com/jigx-docs-examples/docs/Widgets/Content widget components/group.md

 | `placeholders`    | Specify a placeholder text to display if there is no data, for example - `title: No data to display`    |
 | `split`           | The option to group the widgets vertically or horizontally.
 By default, widgets are grouped vertically. |

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Group with chart and list (size: 4x4, split: horizontal)

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vZSpwck06Npdts3BCYNB1_group-wiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vZSpwck06Npdts3BCYNB1_group-wiphone13blueportrait.png" size="82" width="1570" height="2932" position="center" caption="Horizontal split widget group " alt="Horizontal split widget group "}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vZSpwck06Npdts3BCYNB1_group-wiphone13blueportrait.png" size="82" position="center" caption="Horizontal split widget group " alt="Horizontal split widget group "}
 :::

 :::VerticalSplitItem
 For the 4x4 widget, we have a split option.
 In this property, a vertical or horizontal layout is possible for the widget.
 In this example, a combination of a chart and a list are used in a **horizontal** split.

 **Examples:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/group/static-data/group-chart-list-horizontal.jigx" target="_blank">GitHub</a>.&#x20;
+**See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/group/static-data/group-chart-list-horizontal.jigx).

 :::